amilkyboi/moc/README.md

 # moc

-> *Last Updated: 8 August 2023*
+> *Last Updated: 15 August 2023*

-A collection of algorithms that implement the method of characteristics (MOC) for two-dimensional supersonic nozzle design in Python.
+An implementation of the method of characteristics for supersonic nozzle design in Python.

 ## Roadmap